Homemade - Chicken Curry & Rice, 1 -2.5oz chicken breast and cup (cooked) rice (1 serving(s))

 Increase Fiber Intake

-Add more vegetables to your chicken curry, such as spinach, bell peppers, or broccoli.
-These vegetables can help slow down the absorption of carbohydrates.
+Add more vegetables to your chicken curry, such as spinach, broccoli, or bell peppers.
+These vegetables can help slow down the digestion and absorption of carbohydrates.

 Choose Whole Grains